-- □ Train election workers on de-escalation tactics, identifying and reporting suspicious activities, active shooter scenarios, and what to do if they spot an unattended bag or suspect an improvised explosive device.
-Ensure they understand security basics, emergency response, business continuity plans, and increased awareness of potential threats. - □ Exercise your emergency communications plan. - □ Ensure poll worker training includes awareness of the resources available to support them in reporting or responding to incidents (e.g., emergency response guides and points of contact).
+□ Train election workers on de-escalation tactics, identifying and reporting suspicious activities, active shooter scenarios, and what to do if they spot an unattended bag or suspect an improvised explosive device.
+Ensure they understand security basics, emergency response, business continuity plans, and increased awareness of potential threats.